kailash-manasarovar/statement/docs/timeline/2026/april.md

 - I suspect hallucinogens applied in a crowd in the street or at the sanctuary.
 - I'm poisoned at least one time, possibly when I meet the Australian-Italian gypsy woman at the laundry, who was a lovely lady by the way and we had a nice chat, but right after I felt like I'd been heavily sedated.
 - I suspect more examples of this occurred over the last six months but I'm noticing them less and less.
-- However, my thumbnail ridges seem to have been marking these events and there have been multiple occasions.
+- However, [my thumbnail ridges (Beau's lines)](../2001-to-2010/2006.md#beaus-lines) seem to have been marking these events and there have been multiple occasions.
 - It's what they do, right?

 ### Loving voices

-- One night, after yoga - it may be a Friday - as I'm putting away my yoga things, I hear two voices I know well outside my door chatting.
+- One night, after yoga - it may be a Friday after Penny's class - as I'm putting away my yoga things, I hear two voices I know well outside my door chatting.
 - It's Mrs Wasserman, and another man I don't know the name of.
 - I'm amazed; but what's more amazing is this loving warm feeling coming all over my body and inside too as I hear them chat about whether they're going to go to the procession, or whatever.
-- The feeling is the *exact feeling* I had when I found out I was pregnant when I was 18 with my first even proper-ish boyfriend Ben - just two years after repeated sedated-gang-rape - and just before my mother told me they would not support me at all if I had the child, and broke my spirit.
+- The feeling is the *exact feeling* I had when I found out I was pregnant when I was 18 with my first even proper-ish boyfriend Ben - just two years after repeated, sedated gang-rape - and just before my mother told me she and my dad would not support me at all if I had the child, and broke my spirit.
 - It was like a warm glow of joy traveling through my body.
 - I'm so happy to hear these voices outside my door.
 - It's astonishing, though, and I know it's a trick, otherwise I would have ran out.